nealcrook/nascom/ROM/nasbugt4/README.md

     NASBUGT4.asm

 Has been recreated by disassembly of the binary (see below).
-It seems that the source code was never published even though source was published for earlier (T2) and later (NAS-SYS) monitors.
+It seems that early copies of T4 did not come with source code, even though source was published for earlier (T2) and later (NAS-SYS) monitors.
 Much of the first 1Kbytes is very similar to T2 and so label names and comments have been pasted from that code.
 T4 was the first sight of the R/W/G commands and some label names and comments for these have been pasted the NAS-SYS1 source.
 Some stuff here still needs tidying up, but this does assemble to produce a match to the golden binary.

 The binary file: